 This East Medford backyard is getting a total makeover.

-The orginal yard was sloped, and lumpy; the patio, smallish and somewhat unusable.
+The original yard was sloped, and lumpy; the patio, smallish and somewhat unusable.
 Uruly and overgrown juniper was a fire hazard.

 Click on photo to see larger version.